bakayolo/proxless/README.md

 > Reduce your kubernetes cost by making all your deployments **on-demand** with Proxless
 > Deploy Proxless in front of your services and it will scale down the associated deployments when they are not requested and scale them back up when they are.

-**No need a CRD, no need a huge stack, the proxless deployment + redis are the only things u need.**
+**No need a CRD, no need a huge stack, the proxless deployment are the only things u need.**

 ## Disclaimer